W.R. Phillips Ltd 80 Years

 2013 we sold the Bell Block site to John.
 Adjoining surplus land was sold to Symons Group.

-2013 Neil Phillips retired from his Executive role after 61 years with the Company but remained on as a Director.
-Paul takes over the overall day to day responsibility.
+2013 Neil Phillips retired from his Executive role after 61 years with the Company but remained on as a director.
+Paul takes over the overall day-to-day responsibility.

 2014 saw the purchase of additional land next to the Devon Street West showroom to enable the Company to rebuild the Head Office, Sales and Parts/ Service facility.
 The new facility opened in June 2015.